rogerfarrell/Notes/references/learning-log.md

 --------------------------------------------------------------------------------------------------------------------------------------
 date            description                                                         references
 --------------- ------------------------------------------------------------------- --------------------------------------------------
+2025-05-02      In Zsh use `bindkey -v` to enable Vi mode.
+(Insert mode is the
+                default.

 2025-05-01      In Zsh use `setopt extended_glob; yourcmdhere (^negativepattern)`   <https://unix.stackexchange.com/a/541787/727998>
                 to apply a command via an exclusion.